ElektraInitiative/go-elektra-archive/README.md

 Execute tests of a package, e.g. kdb:
 `go test ./kdb`

-## Use Elektra in your application
+## Use Elektra in your Application

-Just *go get* it like you are used to with go.
+Just _go get_ it like you are used to with Go.

 `go get github.com/ElektraInitiative/go-elektra`